Everett B. Camp

 Everett Brace "Jake" Camp Sr. (March 8, 1867 – February 26, 1938) was an American college football player and coach.
 He served as the head football coach at Oberlin College in Oberlin, Ohio in 1893, compiling a record of 6–1.
 Camp was an 1893 graduate of the University of Pennsylvania Law School.

 Playing career

 Camp played college football for seven years, four with Lafayette and the rest with Penn.
-After college, he played for the Chicago Athletic Association in 1894, 1895 (serving as team captain that year), 1897, and 1898.
+By late November 1893, he was playing halfback for the Columbia Athletic Club of Washington, D.C., while also sharing the team's coaching duties with former Princeton end M. P. Randolph.
+Camp went on to play for the Chicago Athletic Association in 1894, 1895, 1897, and 1898.
+He was elected captain of the 1895 team, but was replaced in that role mid-season.
 Late in the 1897 season, he played for the Pittsburgh Athletic Club.